PMP exam preparation strategy for above target score - Arnab Bhattacharjee

 So those are coming into my kit.
 So no more simple ones.
 I’ve begun to take up complex ones, challenging ones.

 I mean, at least knowing the structure of, you know, what are the things, what are the checks and balances to be in place when you know, taking up a project.
-Sometimes you’re also thrown into a project which is underway for whatever reasons, you know, the project manager left or whatever.
+Sometimes you’re also thrown into a project that is underway for whatever reasons, you know, the project manager left or whatever.

 And then at that point of being able to know where things are in terms of gauging the health of the projects, that kind of knowledge is very valuable, isn’t it?